gigimontes/Excel-Projects/README.md

     - To download the Excel file click here.

 #### Data Cleaning/Data Preparation
+  - Cleaned Duplicates

+#### Exploratory Data Analysis
+The questions that were asked to help me with my analysis is:
+- What age bracket bought the most bikes?
+- What is the average income of the consumer?
+- What commute distance are people more willing to purchase a bike?

+#### Data Analysis

+#### Results

 #### Questions:
 1. What age bracket bought the most bikes?